 Visual intrusions to the historic setting of RCPHD would be minimized with the use of architecturally compatible designs and materials for the replacement of Soapstone Creek Culvert, new retaining walls, new outfall headwalls, and repair of historic stone retaining walls during outfall replacement.
-With the use of context sensitive designs and architecturally compatible materials, no impact is anticipated to the historic setting and viewshed of the RCPHD.
+With the use of context sensitive designs and architecturally compatible materials (which are included as part of the stipulations set forth in the executed Section 106 MOA, see Appendix O), adverse effects to the historic setting and viewshed of the RCPHD would be resolved, as concurred by the DC SHPO.

-Portions of the original stone retaining walls at the Gatehouse driveway entrance to La Villa Firenze located on the Government of Italy property and within DDOT right-of-way were impacted by designs for each of the original Candidate Build Alternatives.
-Demolition of the stone retaining walls under the Candidate Build Alternatives would result in an adverse impact on the NRHP-eligible Gatehouse.
+Portions of the original stone retaining walls at the Gatehouse driveway entrance to La Villa Firenze located on the Government of Italy property and within DDOT right-of-way were impacted by designs for each of the original Build Alternatives.
+Demolition of the stone retaining walls under the Build Alternatives would result in an adverse impact on the NRHP-eligible Gatehouse.
 Modifications incorporated into the Preferred Alternative 3 Modified shifted the roadway widening to the east at this location and only portions of the original stone retaining walls within the DDOT right-of-way would be relocated.

 Segments of three historic trails considered contributing elements to the Historic Trails Cultural Landscape for Rock Creek Park are located along the southern end of the project area (the Western Ridge foot trail, Soapstone Creek Valley Trail and the White Horse bridal trail).
 Some trees with a diameter greater than 4 inches would be impacted on NPS property within the viewshed of the three historic trails under Alternatives 3, 4, and the Preferred Alternative; however, the removal of these trees and associated understory would not diminish the overall perception of tree covered hillsides within the viewshed of the three trails.
-Visual intrusions to the viewshed of this cultural landscape of RCPHD would be minimized with the use of context sensitive designs and architecturally compatible materials for the replacement of Soapstone Creek culvert, new retaining walls, new outfall headwalls, and repair of historic stone retaining walls during outfall replacement with the implementation of the Preferred Alternative.
+Visual intrusions to the viewshed of this cultural landscape of RCPHD would be minimized with the use of context sensitive designs and architecturally compatible materials, as stipulated in the executed Section 106 MOA (see Appendix O) for the replacement of Soapstone Creek culvert, new retaining walls, new outfall headwalls, and repair of historic stone retaining walls during outfall replacement with the implementation of the Preferred Alternative.
 Temporary visual and audible intrusions to the three trails associated with the Rock Creek Park cultural landscape would likely occur during the period of construction for any of the alternatives.

-No ethnographic resources, museum collections, Indian Trust resources and Native American sacred sites, or paleontological resources occur in the project area and no impact to these resources would occur from the No Action or the Candidate Build Alternatives.
+No ethnographic resources, museum collections, Indian Trust resources and Native American sacred sites, or paleontological resources occur in the project area and no impact to these resources would occur from the No Action or the Build Alternatives.